"What is financial modeling?"

 Complete Financial Statements are challenging and time-consuming to prepare, but at the same time also most instructive to users.
 For example, Balance Sheet measures future liquidity and Leverage.
 Income Statement estimates future operating results.
 Statement of Cash Flows outlines future cash need for growth (investments and borrowings) and Return to Investors collectively completes financial statements and can help in measuring return on investments and potential risks related to it.

 Most of us overlook Cash Flows in financial modeling, but it is a very significant element.
-Statement of Cash Flows shows the timing of capital expenditures for growth, additional borrowing needs, ability to provide a return on investments.
+Statement of Cash Flows shows the timing of capital expenditures for growth, additional borrowing needs, the ability to provide a return on investments.

 Cash flows are available to investors (free cash flows) and are a core element in financial decision making, and are essential to arrive at net present value analysis or an internal rate of return analysis.